oshahliver/picse/README.md

 ### Understanding the model

-The current version of the PICS code uses a machine-learning enhanced algorithm for matching the boundary conditions.
+The current version of the PICSE code uses a machine-learning enhanced algorithm for matching the boundary conditions.
 The model was calibrated and optimized for the following ranges for different parameters:

 | Parameter                             | Calibration Range     |
 | ------------------------------------- | --------------------- |